joed3/GTExV6PRareVariation/README.md

 ```

 Then you can run the code below. <br>
-Some of the steps reproduce processed files available on \<website - coming soon\> and are marked as such.
+Some of the steps reproduce processed files available on https://s3-us-west-2.amazonaws.com/gtex-v6p-rare-variation-data/GTExV6PRareVariationData.tar.gz and are marked as such.

 # Pipeline
 ## Expression data correction and normalization
-Generates processed data that can be downloaded from \<website - coming soon\>. <br>
+Generates processed data that can be downloaded from https://s3-us-west-2.amazonaws.com/gtex-v6p-rare-variation-data/GTExV6PRareVariationData.tar.gz. <br>

 #### Generate rpkm and read count matrices from GTEx V6P combined file
 ```